Zokhawthar: Border checkpost, customs and immigration

-Zokhawthar LCS (Land Custom Station), was opened on the Indo-Myanmar border in August 2018.
+Zokhawthar LCS (Land Custom Station) was opened on the Indo-Myanmar border in August 2018.
 It is one of the two such check-posts in the state of Mizoram.
 There is a proposal to upgrade it to ICP (Integrated Check Point) entailing immigration and customs both.

 Airport and railway

 Lengpui Airport in Aizawl (242 km northwest of Moreh) is the nearest airport in India.
 Sairang railhead of Bairabi–Sairang line is the nearest railway station.

 AH1 and India-Thailand Highway

-India plans to upgrade route from Zokhawthar in Mizoram to Tedim in Chin State of Myanmar as an additional connect to the India–Myanmar–Thailand Trilateral Highway (IMT), which is part of Asian Highway Network and Asian Highway 1 (AH1) passes through Moreh in Manipur.
+India plans to upgrade route from Zokhawthar in Mizoram to Tedim in Chin State of Myanmar as an additional connect to the planned India–Myanmar–Thailand Trilateral Highway (IMT), which is part of Asian Highway Network and Asian Highway 1 (AH1) passes through Moreh in Manipur.
 Zokhawthar-Tedim connectivity to IMT will provide an alternate route to the existing route via Moreh.